MuhaibShamsher/Backend-Notes/README.md

-## Project Description

-This project serves as a comprehensive video-sharing and social engagement platform.
-It allows users to manage their profiles, upload and search videos, tweet and engage with tweets, organize content through playlists, and connect through subscriptions.
-The backend is built using Node.js, Express.js, and MongoDB, and media files are managed with Cloudinary.
+# Reelbite

+Reelbite is a full-featured social media platform that blends **YouTube-style video sharing**.
+Users can upload and manage videos, like content, subscribe to channels, create playlists, and engage through comments — all in one powerful, streamlined application.

+Built with **Node.js**, **Express**, and **MongoDB**, Reelbite offers a scalable backend architecture and a modern API-driven experience perfect for learning, building, and experimenting with full-stack development and security practices.

 ## Features